Dave-Gilbert/rgen/README.md

 Rgen includes a collection of course management features.

-MyCanvas will export summary grade spreadsheet for a course in .csv format which record results for each assignment and student recorded so far.
+MyCanvas will export a summary grade spreadsheet for a course in .csv format which record results for each assignment and student recorded so far.
 Rgen can construct an "imported" rubric and merge in data from MyCanvas, identifying the source file from which grades were derived as part of constructing a complete